-Alnylam Poised for Fourth Drug Approval with Strong Phase III hATTR Results
+Alnylam Poised for Fourth Drug Approval with Strong Phase III hATTR Results of Vutrisiran

 Boston-based Alnylam Pharmaceuticals is closing in on the potential approval of its fourth therapeutic following positive topline results from the Phase III study of vutrisiran in patients with hereditary transthyretin (TTR)-mediated amyloidosis (hATTR) amyloidosis with polyneuropathy.